telerik/fiddler-jam-docs/fj-extension/capture-options.md

 The **Clear cookies, cache, and storage on start** option will effectively remove cookies, cache, and storage data from the starting page at the moment when the capture starts.

 The **Clear cookies, cache, and storage on start** option is disabled by default.

+## Reload page on start

+The **Reload page on start** option will force reload the entry point URL when the capture starts.

+By default, the **Reload page on start** option is enabled.